Lsverry/Mildew-Detection-in-Cherry-Leaves/README.md

 ## Main Data Analysis and Machine Learning Libraries

-- os          Interacting with the operating system and file paths
+- os: Interacting with the operating system and file paths
-- shutil      High-level file operations like copying and moving files
+- shutil: High-level file operations like copying and moving files
-- random      Random selections and shuffling for randomization processes
+- random: Random selections and shuffling for randomization processes
-- zipfile     Extracting and working with ZIP files
+- zipfile: Extracting and working with ZIP files
-- numpy       Efficient numerical operations and handling arrays
+- numpy: Efficient numerical operations and handling arrays
-- pandas      Data manipulation and analysis, especially for working with dataframes
+- pandas: Data manipulation and analysis, especially for working with dataframes
-- matplotlib  Plotting and visualizing data with charts and graphs
+- matplotlib: Plotting and visualizing data with charts and graphs
-- seaborn     Enhancing Matplotlib plots with better visualizations
+- seaborn: Enhancing Matplotlib plots with better visualizations
-- joblib      Saving and loading machine learning models and other objects
+- joblib: Saving and loading machine learning models and other objects
-- imageio     Reading and processing image files for analysis
+- imageio: Reading and processing image files for analysis
-- tensorflow  Building, training, and running neural networks
+- tensorflow: Building, training, and running neural networks
-- keras       High-level API to build and train machine learning models (part of TensorFlow)
+- keras: High-level API to build and train machine learning models (part of TensorFlow)
-- itertools   Efficient looping and creating iterators for combinations
+- itertools: Efficient looping and creating iterators for combinations
-- PIL (Pillow) Image processing library for opening and manipulating image files
+- PIL (Pillow): Image processing library for opening and manipulating image files

 ## Credits
-- **"Malaria Detector"** project: This project served as a foundational inspiration not only for structuring and developing our project but also for guiding several key aspects of the implementation.
-We adapted multiple blocks of code from the "Malaria Detector" notebooks, particularly in areas like data preprocessing, model training, and evaluation.
-Due to time constraints and workload, the dashboard interface closely mirrors that of the "Malaria Detector" as well, with slight modifications made to fit the requirements of this project.
+- [**Malaria Detector**](https://github.com/Code-Institute-Org/WalkthroughProject01): This project served as a foundational inspiration not only to structure and develop our project, but also to guide several key aspects of the implementation.
+We adapted and reused several blocks of code from the malaria detector project to meet project deadlines and ensure the successful delivery of the application.